-Testing for Poisoning: Our Process
+Testing for Poison: Our Process

 Once you believe your home and family are being threatened by potential carbon monoxide poisoning, there’s no time to waste.
 Even if you don’t think you’re at risk, regular maintenance checkups and preventative measures can be taken to keep you and your family safe.

 During the winter months, homeowners are at a heightened risk for carbon monoxide poisoning.
-For this reason, a regular, annual heating inspection and maintenance checkup should be a priority in order to ensure proper working equipment and personal safety.
+For this reason, a regular, annual heating inspection and maintenance checkup should be a priority to ensure proper working equipment and personal safety.

 If you suspect your home is falling subject to increasing levels of carbon monoxide, start by giving us a call.
 Once we define the problem at hand, we’ll send a licensed, trained professional HVAC technician to your home to analyze your property, your home, and your HVAC equipment.

-Once we’re on site, we’ll perform a combustion analysis to more clearly identify the source of the problem and test the efficiency of your appliances – from your heater, water pump, gas furnace, fireplace, and more.
+Once we’re on-site, we’ll perform a combustion analysis to more clearly identify the source of the problem and test the efficiency of your appliances – from your heater, water pump, gas furnace, fireplace, and more.
 Our team uses electronic combustion instrumentation, making the detection of carbon monoxide much faster and much easier.
 Our equipment is designed to more accurately identify fluctuating CO levels that would be difficult or impossible to measure any other way.

 Most commonly, carbon monoxide becomes present in a home due to an improperly tuned gas appliance, clogged flue in your fireplace, or a cracked or failed heat exchanger.
 If a problem as such arises, our team can also help with repairing, replacing, and properly maintaining your home’s heating equipment.